ankaAR/bestiario5e/_creatures/chasme.md

 ***Spider Climb.*** The chasme can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-### Actions
+### Acciones

-***Proboscis.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
+***Proboscis.*** Melee Weapon Attack: +5 al ataque, alcance 5 ft., one creature.
 Hit: 16 (4d6 + 2) piercing damage plus 24 (7d6) necrotic damage, and the target's hit point maximum is reduced by an amount equal to the necrotic damage taken.
 If this effect reduces a creature's hit point maximum to 0, the creature dies.
 This reduction to a creature's hit point maximum lasts until the creature finishes a long rest or until it is affected by a spell like greater restoration .

 ***Variant: Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.